ISISComputingGroup/ibex_developers_manual/ASYN-Trace-Masks-(Debugging-IOC,-ASYN).md

 # Getting (VERY VERBOSE) output from stream device.

-In your `st.cmd`, or at the EPICS prompt fomr a console session, use:
+In your `st.cmd`, or at the EPICS prompt from a console session, use:

 `var streamDebug 1`

 This will turn on debug logging from stream device which is very verbose.

+# Seeing all channel access put requests to the IOC

+In your `st.cmd`, or at the EPICS prompt from a console session, use:

+`var caPutLogToConsole 1`

+This will log all details of `caput` etc to the ioc to console using the `caPutLog` mechanism.